wmoe22/wmoe22/README.md

 - 👯 I’m looking to collaborate on **Real World Projects**

-- 🤝 I’m looking for help with **Machine Learning,Redis,Upstach,Caching,Graphql,AWS,Machine Learning and DevOps**
+- 🤝 I’m looking for help with **Redis,Upstach,Caching,Graphql,AWS,Machine Learning and DevOps**

 - 👨‍💻 All of my projects are available at  [https://wmoe.xyz/](https://wmoe.xyz/)